Frequently Asked Questions

 No – we review all completed applications.
 However, you must have a minimum 3.0 GPA to be eligible for the interview option (in place of submitting your SAT/ACT/CLT test scores as part of your application).

-If I take the SAT or ACT more than once, which scores will you review?
+If I take the SAT, ACT or CLT more than once, which scores will you review?

 We superscore your results, combining your highest scores from each subsection of the test, possibly from multiple test dates, to give you the highest possible overall score.
 However, we will not be able to superscore between the old (2400-point scale) and the new (1600-point scale) SAT test attempts.
 Superscoring is the college practice of looking at the highest scores a student has earned on each section of a test, even if the tests were taken on different dates, and combining them into a composite score.
 Because the two versions of the SAT will differ significantly, the College Board (which administers the SAT) advises against superscoring across the two types of SAT.
 If you took the old SAT multiple times we will superscore your scores from the old exam, and if you take the new SAT multiple times we will superscore your scores from the new exam, but we will not combine your superscores from the two versions.